AvailableUsernameA/AvailableUsernameA/README.md

 ## Hi there 👋

 About the PeronaMalik  https://github.com/AvailableUsernameA/PeronaMalik
-Rewrote pixel-wise Python loops into NumPy matrix operations, reducing per-iteration complexity from O(N2) to O(N).
-Achieved ~6× runtime speedup and integrated into Prof. Ay’s lab pipeline for daily biomedical image denoising.
+1.Rewrote pixel-wise Python loops into NumPy matrix operations, reducing per-iteration complexity from O(N2) to O(N).
+Achieved ~6× runtime speedup
+2.integrated into Prof. Ay’s lab pipeline for daily biomedical image denoising.

+About the DDS2M https://github.com/AvailableUsernameA/DDS2M
+1.Applied DDS2M denoising diffusion model to hyperspectral image restoration, enhancing generalization and noise robustness on unseen datasets
+2.Modified DDS2M to support batch processing of multiple images and adapted it for 3D hyperspectral data
+3.Conducted 3D image experiments and evaluated results using peak signal-to-noise ratio (PSNR)